jamesec/jamesec.github.io/o/moneyball_2011.md

 	- If it was, anybody could do what we’re doing, but they can’t.
 	- Because they don’t know what we know.
 They don’t have our experience and they don’t have our intuition.
 - Billy: Okay.
-- Grady: You got a kid in there that’s got a degree in economics from Yale.
+- Grady: Billy, you got a kid in there that’s got a degree in economics from Yale.
 	- You got a scout here with 29 years of baseball experience.
 	- You’re listening to the wrong one.
 	- Now, there are intangibles that only baseball people understand.